 The Bowerhill Primary School Safeguarding Team

-The school has a designated safeguarding lead (DSL), currently Mr Matthews, the headteacher, and three deputy DSLs.
+The school has a designated safeguarding lead (DSL), currently Miss Skates, the Principal, and two deputy DSLs.

 Our Safeguarding Work